tomvidm/Pelmeni2D/README.md

 # Pelmeni2D
 ## Introduction
-Pelmeni2D is a hobby side project of mine, with the goal of making it a functional framework to create isometric 3D games with.
+Pelmeni2D is a hobby side project of mine, with the goal of making it an at least somewhat functional framework to create games.
 So far, this is way wayyy from finished in any interpretation of the word, but contain functional pieces which more or less work in isolation, and in some cases, in concert with other pieces

 Pelmeni2D is built on top of SFML and uses many of the features SFML uses.
-The plan is to slowly replace those features with 3D analogues, although the 3D aspect will be mostly limited to transforming in 3D space before projecting onto the XY plane.
 ## Features so far
 * Input manager for mouse events that distinguishes between press, release, click and double click
 * Custom math classes, because wasting time on boiler plate is fun